TomasBoda/agent-lang-web/public/documentation/language-design/data-types.md

 ### Agents
 the `agents` value represents a list of agents with all their current properties.
 To understand the `agents` value in context, let's again look at the previously explained `filter(...)` function.
 The `filter(agents(person) => p => p.infected == true)` function returns a value of type `agents`, where all the returned agents satisfy the condition in the `lambda` expression.

+### Null
+The `null` value is not defined explicitely, however, when a property of type `Agent` is not found, it is defined as a `null` value.
+This value cannot be used explicitely and needs special treatment (using the `otherwise` keyword).

 [**Next:** Properties](/documentation/language-design/properties)